 Some major questions I had to answer for myself:

 - What platform should I develop on — iOS or Android?
 There are many pros and cons.
 In summary, I coded for what I have and for what a large chunk of my friends had — iOS.
 Many suggest starting on iOS, and expanding to Android later (though you can obviously go either way).
 The main downside (to me) of iOS development is the beta/testing release pattern: it takes days to get approved in the App Store even just for testing.
 Android requires no approval – you just keep releasing and releasing new versions.

-- What language should I use - Objective C or Swift*?
-I chose 'Swift', Apple's very new functional/object oriented language that's simply beautiful to read and write.
+- What language should I use — Objective C or Swift*?
+I chose ‘Swift’, Apple’s still very new functional/object oriented language that was simply beautiful to read and write.
 I really like it.
-The downside of using it is that most examples of coding out there are in Objective C. However - I'd say for any new Swift programmer with no background in Objective C: Learn to read Objective C. Read, not write.
-It's totally transferable.
-With just a little practise, you'll be able to translate anything.
+The downside of using it is that most examples of coding out there were in Objective C. (Ed: How times have changed since I published this article!)

-- What map system should I use - Google, Apple or another?
+- What map system should I use — Google, Apple or another?
 This is an incredibly hard question!
-Google is awesome, but doesn't work in China.
-Apple is getting better, but address resolution is never as comprehensive as Google's.
-Mapbox, a new kid on the block, was really beautiful but lacks core functionality (for now).
-So - I chose Google first, then switched to Apple, then MapBox, then a different version of Mapbox and now am back at Apple.
-I suspect this isn't over.
+Google is awesome, but doesn’t work in China.
+Apple is getting better, but address resolution is never as comprehensive as Google’s.
+Mapbox, a new kid on the block, was really beautiful but lacked core functionality.
+So I chose Google first, then switched to Apple, then MapBox, then a different version of Mapbox, then went back to Apple.

 Version two relied on Google Docs as the database back-end.
 This was awesome!!
 I had a list of cities, and a list of cafes in other separate sheets.
 The app would download the lists straight from Google Docs, populate the data on maps and then show me.